daxadal/event-manager/tasklist.md

 # Done

 Personal notes about requirements
+1. Check current token equals DB token to check if it is still valid (logout or multimple logins)
+1. Cipher passwords
 1. Also check for double subscriptions
 1. Add subscription date to subscription (always `Date.now()`)
 1. Specific methods to change state instad of updating  **NOPE**
 1. Use `bree` for scheduling. `@ladjs/graceful` and `cabin` recommended [here](https://jobscheduler.net/#/?id=node)
 1. Event.Location can be extended/replaced to lat-lon
+1. Only published events are visible if you're not logged in.
+Private events are visible to logged users.
+Draft events are visible to the creator.
+Revise visibility rules

 Functional Requirements
+1. Users can only have one published (public) event at a time and can subscribe to a maximum of 3 events.
 1. Users should be able to sign-in and sign-out of the application.
 1. Only authenticated users should be able to post, edit or delete events.